Last Things #2: No, Heaven Doesn’t Need Another Angel

 The science-y view of nothingness beyond death leads to language like passing away.
 They are “gone” in that there’s nothing more.
 When we say someone has gone to a better place.
 We’re agreeing that we don’t know where.
 It’s a grief-softening move for those without hope.
 But, we have great hope and a tremendous promise.

-We Christians have more to say that that.
+We Christians have more to say than that.
 We can speak the Words of the scripture to console and correctly locate our loved ones.
 The blessèd dead in the faith are at rest in Christ.
 The better place to which they’ve gone has a name.
 They have gone to heaven!
 We should leap at the chance to name the place where they are.
 That’s true, consoling, faithful, and beautiful.

 The scriptures say that someone has died. (see all of Genesis 5).
-If we’re still uncomfortable saying someone has died, the scripture still give us softer words.
+If we’re still uncomfortable saying someone has died, the scripture still gives us softer words.
 These softer words contain and still confess the hope we have.

 Gained Heaven